 People who report having a major worsening in financial circumstances, as well as separation, job loss and illness on average have markedly lower financial wellbeing outcomes.

-Perception vs reality
+Perception vs reality dissonance.
+Food for thought.

 One of the interesting findings of our research is that although Reported and Observed financial wellbeing are positively related, they are also distinct.